 One commonly asked question of RSH Web Services is

-Shoify Is basically designed for e-commerce only.
-And may give it an advantage
+Shopify Is basically designed for e-commerce only.
+And may give it an advantage.

-Is like building a coffee table using a DIY assembly kit.
-While using WordPress is more like buying all the tools and materials to build a table and starting from scratch
+It is like building a coffee table using a DIY assembly kit.
+While using WordPress is more like buying all the tools and materials to build a table and starting from scratch.

 Once you are set up, you have the Shopify dashboard.